msabramo/kallithea/docs/usage/locking.rst

 ===================================

+The scenario for repos with `locking function` enabled is that every initial clone and every pull gives users (with write permission) the exclusive right to do a push.

+Each repo can be manually unlocked by admin from the repo settings menu.

 | Repos with **locking function=disabled** is the default, that's how repos work
   today.
 | Repos with **locking function=enabled** behaves like follows: